R7038XX/gemini-flow/docs/planning/swarm.md

 ## Troubleshooting

-If you get "Claude CLI not found", ensure:
+If you get "Gemini CLI not found", ensure:
-1. Claude desktop app is installed
+1. Gemini CLI is installed
-2. The `claude` command is available in your PATH
+2. The `gemini` command is available in your PATH
-3. You can test with: `which claude`
+3. You can test with: `which gemini`

 ## Note